vimeo/vimeo.js/README.md

 file      | string   | Full path to the upload file on the local system video_uri | string   | (Optional) Uri of an existing video.
 If provided, the uploaded video will replace the source file of this video. callback  | function | A callback that will be executed when the upload is comple, or has failed.
 It will match the callback of an [API request](#callback). progress_callback | function | A callback that will be executed periodically during the file upload.
-This callback receives a single parameter, and it will be a one, two or three digit integer representing the upload progress.
+This callback receives two parameters, the total bytes uploaded and the total file size.
+Note that `console.log` is slow, and frequent logs can negatively impact your performance speed.

 **Upload**